 This period saw a rapid fragmentation of criminal organisations, as Mexico’s military ramped-up arrests and execution of the leaders of major cartels.
 Disruptions to the leadership of these organisations created power vacuums and internal conflicts, which fuelled an exponential growth in bloodshed.

 Where the pre-2006 period in Mexico saw illicit activity channelled through only three criminal organisations — the Sinaloa Cartel, the Tijuana Cartel, and the Gulf Cartel — the following 14 years saw 42 criminal organisations and splinter groups appear.
-Between 2006 and 2018, there were 35 cartel conflicts, leading to an estimated 42,621 deaths.

 The relative decline in homicides from mid-2018 can be attributed in part to realignments in the country’s organised criminal landscape and significant territorial consolidations between larger cartels.